geebee101/newthai/docs/README.md

 The แจ่มไพบูลย์/แรช Frequency List for Thai Learners v2 is the enhanced version of the list as adapted for (English-speaking) Thai learners.
 [Overview](freqlist.md)

 Licences:
-- licence for the data and assets is CC BY-SA 4.0.
+- licence for the data, assets, docs and blog is [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
 - licence for the code is TBD